Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 At the risk of getting preachy, the SEC basically says, “We don’t think anyone but the rich is sophisticated enough to invest in high-risk, high-return investments, so we’re not going to let them invest how they see fit.”
 Good thing we have paternal Uncle Sam telling us what we can and can’t do with our own money.

-So, in any discussion of the best real estate crowdfunding investments, you have to divide them into two camps: those available to accredited investors only and those available to all the rest of us.
+So, in any discussion of the best real estate crowdfunding investments, you have to divide them into two camps: those available to accredited investors only and, of course, for the rest of us.

 Best Real Estate Crowdfunding Platforms in 2024 for Non-Accredited Investors